-It is observed from all seven formulas as shown in equations
+- It is observed from all seven formulas as shown in equations

-(1-7) that the variables are as follows:
+- (1-7) that the variables are as follows:

-$\rho$ = the resistivity of the soil in ohm.m
+- ρ = the resistivity of the soil in ohm.m

-A= the area of the grid in square meter
+- A= the area of the grid in square meter

-L= the total length of the buried conductors in meter
+- L= the total length of the buried conductors in meter

-h = the depth of the buried grid in meter
+- h = the depth of the buried grid in meter

-n =the number of parallel conductors in one direction of the grid n' = the number of meshes in one direction
+$\mathbf{n}=$ the number of parallel conductors in one direction of the grid

+- n' = the number of meshes in one direction

-N = the number of meshes in the grid
+- N = the number of meshes in the grid

-$d_o$ = the diameter of the grid conductor
+- $d_o =$ the diameter of the grid conductor

-$\Delta l = the$ length of one side of a square mesh in the grid and, hence, the maximum transferred voltage.
+$\Delta l = the$ length of one side of a square mesh in the grid The grid resistance and the voltage gradients within a substation are directly dependent on the soil resistivity.
+Because in reality soil resistivity will vary horizontally as well as vertically, sufficient data must be gathered for a substation yard.
+The Wenner method is widely used for measuring soil resistivity.
+A decrease in total grid resistance will decrease the maximum GPR and, hence, the maximum transferred voltage.
 The most effective way to decrease ground grid resistance is by increasing the area occupied by the grid.
 Deep driven rods or wells may be used if the available area is limited and the rods penetrate lower resistivity layers.
 A decrease in substation resistance may or may not decrease appreciably the local gradients, depending on the method used [7].